tdchaitanya/MMTOD/README.md

         year = {2019}}

 ## Acknowledgement
-**This repository is a inspired modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
-We make use of [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/) and [mingyuliutw/UNIT](https://github.com/mingyuliutw/UNIT) for training the CycleGAN and  UNIT models for Thermal-to-RGB translation.**
+This repository is heavily inspired, modified from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+We make use of [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/) and [mingyuliutw/UNIT](https://github.com/mingyuliutw/UNIT) for training the CycleGAN and  UNIT models for Thermal-to-RGB translation.